Shreshth1303/Shreshth1303/README.md

 ### 🔹 Verifyr

-AI-powered document verification platform capable of extracting text from uploaded documents and detecting sensitive information for secure verification workflows.
+AI-powered document verification system that extracts text from uploaded documents and detects sensitive information automatically.

 ### 🔹 Redact AI

-AI system that detects and automatically **redacts Personally Identifiable Information (PII)** from documents to ensure privacy and safe document sharing.
+AI-based system that detects and automatically **redacts Personally Identifiable Information (PII)** from documents to ensure privacy and safe sharing.

 ---